LeoBaro/leobaro.github.io/_posts/2023-08-01-multimodal.markdown

 The authors created a diagnostic tool called *Empirical Multimodally-Additive function Projection* (EMAP) to isolate whether cross-modal interactions improve performance for a given model on a given task.
 They found that in many cases for seven image+text classification tasks, removing cross-modal interactions results in little to no performance degradation.

 Another discriminating factor is whether the model is trained to solve a downstream task.
 In the latter case, the learned representation will be optimized to solve the task the model is trained for.
 Hence, it will not contain the complete multimodal information but only the one that matters.
-On the other hand, [Ngiam1 et al. (2011)](https://dl.acm.org/doi/10.5555/3104482.3104569) proposed one of the first deep models to learn a shared representation between modalities to "*demonstrate cross modality feature learning, where better features for one modality (e.g., video) can be learned if multiple modalities (e.g., audio and video) are present at feature learning time*".
-They a bimodal deep autoencoder shown in Fig.14 on audio and video data in a denoising fashion, using an augmented dataset with examples that require the network to reconstruct both modalities gave only one.
+On the other hand, [Ngiam1 et al. (2011)](https://dl.acm.org/doi/10.5555/3104482.3104569) proposed one of the first deep models to learn a shared representation between modalities to "*demonstrate cross-modality feature learning, where better features for one modality (e.g., video) can be learned if multiple modalities (e.g., audio and video) are present at feature learning time*".
+They trained a bimodal deep autoencoder, shown in Fig.14, on audio and video data in a denoising fashion, using an augmented dataset with examples that require the network to reconstruct both modalities giving only one.

 | ![bimodal deep autoencoder](/assets/2023-08-01-multimodal/ngiam_2011.jpg)|
 |:--:|